 Why do a Ballet Bun?

-We get it, slicking your hair back and making sure no wispies are seen may make us feel like a bald eagle but there is more to they why than just showing off the forehead:
+We get it; slicking your hair back and making sure no wispies are seen may make us feel like a bald eagle, but there is more to the why than just showing off the forehead:

 How to make the perfect bun?

-- Secure ponytail = secure bun.
+A secure ponytail = a secure bun.
 Brush hair back into a tight ponytail right above the ears.

-- Twist second part and repeat step 3.
+Twist the second part and repeat step 3.

 We hope these tips help you succeed at making the perfect bun!